keptn/lifecycle-toolkit/docs/docs/getting-started/lifecycle-management.md

 annotations.
 In this case it needs to be `keptndemoapp`.

-Additionally `promotionTasks` are present in the `KeptnAppContext`.
+The `KeptnAppContext` also includes `promotionTasks`.
-These are aimed to be executed after the Deployment and all pre/post-deployment tasks and evaluations are executed successfully.
+These are executed after the Deployment and all pre/post-deployment tasks and evaluations are executed successfully.
-They should serve one purpose - to promote the application to another stage (for example from `dev` to `prod`).
+They should serve only one purpose - to promote the application to another stage (for example from `dev` to `prod`).
-A promotion task is defined as a `KeptnTaskDefinition`:
+A promotion task is defined in a `KeptnTaskDefinition` resource:

 ```yaml
 {% include "./assets/promotion-task.yaml" %}